crnk-project/crnk-example/README.md

 ## Building from Source

 Crnk make use of Gradle for its build.
-To build the complete movie run
+To build the project run

-    gradlew clean build
+    gradlew build

-Note as part of the build a local Node installation is downloaded to build the frontend parts (crnk-ui) of the movie.

 ## Running the application